 Reporters, photographers and videographers will wear lanyards when covering larger community events.

-7/ The Morinville News is an independent publication owned solely by Pawn Marketing & Publishing Inc. We do not give favoured treatment to advertisers and special interest groups.
+7/ Morinville Online is an independent publication owned solely by Pawn Marketing & Publishing Inc. We do not give favoured treatment to advertisers and special interest groups.
 We make a strong effort to do a story on all new businesses that open in Morinville whether they contact us to advertise or not.

 9/ If we promise to protect a source’s identity, we protect the identity of that source.